 See FindLaw's Damage Estimate Worksheet to calculate the damages for your injuries.

 If you have been injured at an amusement park -- whether it's on a rollercoaster, water slide, or something else -- you should consider your legal options.
 These types of cases can be complicated, particularly when you consider all of the parties involved and questions over whether the plaintiff followed the rules.
-Usually, the defendants settle out of court -- but it takes a skilled attorney to get to that point.
-Don't delay; have an experienced attorney review your claim today at no cost.
+Don't delay; have an experienced injury attorney review your claim today at no cost.